themanyone/FindAImage/README.md

 # Linux Tutorial

 This part is no longer required, but recommended.
 Learn to use local AI from the command line on Linux.
-This is where we figured out what we needed to know to make this stuff.
+From there we can automate caption generation of entire directories and subdirectories.
+The command line is where we get ideas to make this stuff.

 Install at least tidy.
-If you need documentation, consider also installing `pinfo`.
+For documentation, consider also installing `pinfo`.

 Fedora, Centos.
 `dnf install tidy pinfo`